tamari92/kf2-tournament/rules.md

 There must be written confirmation from both the Captain and the prospective Co-Captain for the assignment to be finalized.

 #### 5.2.5 - Player Draft
-When all Captains and Co-Captain pairs have been established, the Player Draft phase will begin.
+When all Captain and Co-Captain pairs have been established, the **Player Draft** phase will begin.
 In this phase, the remaining players are selected by the Captains using the previously-formed Player Groups.

 To start the process, all Captains will be placed into a hat and shuffled to produce a random ordering. **This represents the order in which the Captains will choose prospective teammates.** Random ordering is used to prevent any bias and/or favoritism in the process.